rustyrichards/ShadowPromises/README.md

 Run on a given thread or threadpool

-    [ThreadStruct]:startAsync /FunctionName\(/ParameterList\) [| /PromiseResult\]
+    :startAsync [ThreadStruct] /FunctionName\(/ParameterList\) [| /PromiseResult\]

 ## Promise
 All functions return a result with the following:

 Failed
-*  bool =\ True if the function failed
+*  bool -> True if the function failed

 Retryable
-* bool =\ True if the the error can be resonably corrected.
+* bool -> True if the the error can be resonably corrected.
 To make it easier on the user do not set retryable on success.  (e.g. missing removable disk, out of diskspace.
 Not other file write errors.)

 ErrorCode
-* String =\ [module UUID] [error Id]
+* String -> [module UUID] [error Id]

-Turn an error code into a localized error message

-    :call
-        s:ErrorCode
-    :receive | errorString
+ErrorMessage()
-* A function that returns a String =\ The message if the current g:locale or g:language can be looked up followed by \n[resource name]  e.g. a file open to "temp/foo.txt" fails g:local is "DE:de", g:language is "de fr es" but the there are only english resources in the module so error message would be<br>"\ntemp/foo.txt"<br>This `ErrorMessage()` should cache string for repeated calls.
+* A function that returns a String -> The message if the current g:locale or g:language can be looked up followed by \n[resource name]  e.g. a file open to "temp/foo.txt" fails g:local is "DE:de", g:language is "de fr es" but the there are only english resources in the module so error message would be<br>"temp/foo.txt"<br>This `ErrorMessage()` should cache string for repeated calls.

 Result
 * Attempting to use result does a wait.